Volcano Triathlon 2026

 Basic tips to complete the 1,9 km of swimming

-• Plan your rhythm
+• Plan your pace.

-• You will have to go 2-3 seconds slower than your usual rhythm in an Olympic triathlon
+• You will have to go 2-3 seconds slower than your usual rhythm in an Olympic triathlon.

-• Add speed series for medium distance
+• Add speed series It also makes sense at medium distances.

 Speed training